leafo/lapis/docs/configuration.md

+{
-title: Configuration and Environments
+  title: "Configuration and Environments"
---
+}
 # Configuration and Environments

 Lapis is designed to run your server in different configurations called